Show All Answers

 If your rebate application is approved, the City of Allen will rebate up to $25 each for up to two rain barrels.

-You can schedule curbside collection of furniture, mattresses, box springs, household appliances, televisions, washing machines, dryers, water heaters, outdoor grills and lawnmowers (oil and gas removed).
+Monthly curbside collection is offered for furniture, mattresses, box springs, household appliances, televisions, washing machines, dryers, water heaters, outdoor grills and lawnmowers (oil and gas removed).
 Refrigerators and freezers may also be collected, if they are certified as refrigerant free by a certified professional and have a certification tag attached.
 Large toys and yard tools are also accepted, but you must clearly label them as "Bulk Trash."
-Learn more.
+Learn more

 Medications may be disposed anonymously at annual Allen cleanup events or nearby pharmacies.
 Needles, sharps, and syringes should be placed in a hard plastic or metal container with a secured lid.
 Before throwing this container in the trash, secure the lid with heavy-duty duct tape and place inside a dark trash bag.
 Soiled bandages, disposable sheets and medical gloves should be securely fastened inside a plastic bag before placing in your household trash.